superJam237/listahanan/README.md

 ## Introduction
 This app does five things offline.
 1. Account Creation for user who wish to add & edit notes.
-2. Authenticated user can create and edit notes.
+2. Authenticated user can retrieved their notes.
-3. The notes is encrypted upon sending to ther server
+3. The notes is encrypted upon sending to ther server.
 4. User can retrieved their notes in fully decrypted format.
 5. User can update/edit the notes